softtrainee/EcommerceAssignemt/README.md

 # EcommerceAssignemt

-Assignment: Ecommerce App Development
+Assignment: E-commerce App Development
 Overview:
-Your task is to create a sample ecommerce app for iOS, implementing various features that provide a seamless shopping experience.
+Your task is to create a sample e-commerce app for iOS, implementing various features that provide a seamless shopping experience.
 The app should include the following key functionalities:

 1. Home Page: